 - Solar energy: 4000 times global demand.

-It is clear that a change is possible, through a combination of available technologies.
+It is clear that change is possible through a combination of available technologies.
 However, humanity is not doing its homework.
-Estimates indicate that in order to change society to a sustainable model before fossil fuel reserves are exhausted, it would be necessary to build 149 square meters of solar power plants every second, 1 large wind generator every 3 minutes, and 1 nuclear power plant every week.
-Values, all of them, far from reality.
+Estimates indicate that to change society to a sustainable model before fossil fuel reserves run out, it would be necessary to build 149 square meters of solar power plants every second, 1 large wind generator every 3 minutes, and 1 nuclear power plant every week.
+All these values are far from reality.

-The situation worsens if we take into account the increase in global consumption.
-While there is a trend to reduce population growth, the increase in per capita energy consumption experiences a much larger increase.
-Of the total population of China, more than 1 billion people, only 20% are considered middle class.
+The situation worsens if we consider the increase in global consumption.
+While there is a trend towards reducing population growth, the increase in per capita energy consumption is experiencing a much greater rise.
+Of China’s total population, more than 1 billion people, only 20% are considered middle class.
 It is estimated that in the next 10 years, this figure will increase to 40%.
-On the other hand, in India, with a population of 600 million (twice that of the US), 40% will reach the middle class within 15 years.
+Meanwhile, in India, with a population of 600 million (twice that of the USA), 40% will reach the middle class within 15 years.

-Humanity faces a challenge of enormous dimensions, led by the US, China, and Spain as the main investors in renewable energies.
-A sustainable future is inevitably possible through the improvement of energy efficiency and the intelligent use of renewable energy sources.
+Humanity faces a challenge of enormous proportions, led by the USA, China, and Spain, as the main investors in renewable energy.
+A sustainable future inevitably depends on improving energy efficiency and the intelligent use of renewable energy sources.